-Borrowings are initially recognised at fair value less attributable transaction costs and subsequently measured at amortised cost.
+amortised cost.
 Any difference between cost and redemption value is recognised in the income statement over the period of the borrowing on an effective interest basis.

-Costs incurred in connection with the arrangement of borrowings are deferred and amortised over the period of the borrowing.
+of the borrowing.
 These costs are netted off against the carrying value of borrowings in the balance sheet.